Rangers Continue to Be Haunted by Joe Sakic

 Graves, a 6-foot-5, 220-pounder, was a fourth-round draft pick of the Blueshirts in 2013 who had shown promise with the Hartford Wolf Pack of the American Hockey League in 2016-17 with eight goals and 22 assists, but regressed the following season, totaling four goals and seven assists in 57 games.
 Bigras, meanwhile, had been a second-round pick of the Avs in 2013 and put up promising offensive numbers in juniors.

 The left-handed shot then proved to be a revelation in 2019-20, a combination of size, toughness and mobility on the blue line that resulted in a breakthrough effort.
-Graves recorded nine goals and 17 assists, and led the NHL with a plus-40 rating in 69 games of the pandemic-shortened season.
+Graves recorded nine goals and 17 assists and led the NHL with a plus-40 rating in 69 games of the pandemic-shortened season.
 He followed it up in 2020-21 by putting up 15 points and a plus-15 mark in 54 contests before Sakic was forced to trade Graves to the New Jersey Devils in 2021 to avoid potentially losing him for nothing in the Seattle Kraken expansion draft.

 Bigras’ one goal and three assists for the Avs, coming in 46 games over parts of two seasons with Colorado, are his only points in the NHL.
 The Rangers gave up on him after two average seasons with Hartford, and he signed with the Philadelphia Flyers.
-Since last appearing in the NHL with the Avs, Bigras toiled for parts of five seasons in the AHL, then spent last season playing in the Kontinental Hockey League and Germany.
+Since last appearing in the NHL with the Avs, Bigras toiled for parts of five seasons in the AHL, then spent 2022-23 playing in the Kontinental Hockey League and Germany.

-Graves, after two strong seasons with the Devils – he posted a plus-34 mark in 2022-23 – signed a six-year, $27 million contract with the Pittsburgh Penguins as a free agent July 1.
+Graves, after two strong seasons with the Devils – he posted a plus-34 mark in 2022-23 – signed a six-year, $27 million contract with the Pittsburgh Penguins as a free agent on July 1.

 Sakic’s acquisition of Graves was a fleecing – the kind of envy-inducing move that has hardly been atypical for him during his time overseeing personnel matters in Denver.